underscore-en/henveloper/README.md

   * An attempt to investigate reliabile game state management with third party libraries given the unrealiability of cloud instance

-  * A template for highly modular web server framework with discord.js
+  * A template for highly modular discord framework built on top of discord.js

 ### 2021